 Gone are the days a water bottle was simply a water bottle.
 As with anything in this day and age, you have unlimited options and vendors to buy from, and I’m going to help you narrow it down!
 Below are the top things to consider before you buy a travel water bottle.

-Most reusable water bottles are made from glass, plastic, or stainless steel.
+Most sustainable water bottles are made from glass, plastic, or stainless steel.
 Below I have provided quick summaries on why you should choose one material over the other…

 Stainless Steel Bottles

 These water bottles are the most durable, and most likely to last for the duration of your entire trip, whether it’s a quick vacation or multi-year adventure.

 I’m a big fan of stainless steel water bottles because they last forever, and withhold insulation so your water stays cold (or hot) longer.
 Moreover, stainless steel water bottles are easy to clean, which is essential when you’re hopping from place to place.
 If I had to choose, stainless steel material makes for the best travel water bottle.

 Reusable Plastic Water Bottles